nearform/taurus-gcp/docs/README.md

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage  low-level infrastructure components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, Software as a Service (SaaS) features and so on.

 ## High-Level Architecture
-The diagram below displays Taurus high-level architecture with example application consisted of frontend and backend service.
+The diagram below displays Taurus high-level architecture with an example application consisted of frontend and backend services.

 ![High level architecture][high-level-architecture]
 Fig.1 Taurus High-Level Architecture